Different scenarios

 Place order a long way from market price

-For example, if a stock is trading at 2.5c, you cannot put a sell order in at $8.4c.
+For example, if a stock is trading at $0.025, you cannot put a sell order in at $0.084.

 Buy the break

 When you place a stop order, the order is not sent to Openmarkets until the trigger is met.
-You will need to ensure cash is available at the point of the order being triggered, or it will not be accepted.
+You will need to ensure cash/stock is available at the point of the order being triggered, or it will not be accepted.
 Funds are not ‘held’ until the order is placed.

-Equally, if you have sold the stock already your sell order will fail.
+Similarly, if you have sold the stock already your sell order will fail.

 ASX trading rules and review